 - CPU Guard Status Enables CPU Guard.
 (Default: Disabled) - ◆ High Watermark If the percentage of CPU usage time is higher than the high-watermark, the switch stops packet flow to the CPU (allowing it to catch up with packets already in the buffer) until usage time falls below the low watermark.
-(Range: 20-100%; Default: 90%) - ◆ Low Watermark If packet flow has been stopped after exceeding the high watermark, normal flow will be restored after usage falls beneath the low watermark.
-(Range: 20-100%; Default: 70%) - Maximum Threshold If the number of packets being processed by the CPU is higher than the maximum threshold, the switch stops packet flow to the CPU (allowing it to catch up with packets already in the buffer) until the number of packets being processed falls below the minimum threshold.
-(Range: 50-500 pps; Default: 500 pps) - ◆ Minimum Threshold If packet flow has been stopped after exceeding the maximum threshold, normal flow will be restored after usage falls beneath the minimum threshold.
-(Range: 50-500 pps; Default: 50 pps) - Trap Status If enabled, an alarm message will be generated when utilization exceeds the high watermark or exceeds the maximum threshold.
-(Default: Disabled)
+(Range: 40-100 %; Default: 90 %) - ◆ Low Watermark If packet flow has been stopped after exceeding the high watermark, normal flow will be restored after Osage falls beneath the low watermark.
+(Range: 40-100 %; Default: 70 %) - Maximum Threshold If the number of packets being processed by the CPU is higher than the maximum threshold, the switch stops packet flow to the CPU (allowing it to catch up with packets already in the buffer) until the number of packets being processed falls below the minimum threshold.
+(Range: 50-300 pps; Default: 300 pps) - Minimum Threshold If packet flow has been stopped after exceeding the maximum threshold, normal flow will be restored after usage falls beneath the minimum threshold.
+(Range: 50-300 pps; Default: 50 pps)